 She hopes to be an asset to PartnerRe’s established commitment to diversity and inclusion—an aim that hits close to home when she reflects on the early stages of her career.

-“When I started working in the insurance industry, it was not uncommon for me be the only woman in the room at meetings,” Langford says.
+“When I started working in the insurance industry, it was not uncommon for me to be the only woman in the room at meetings,” Langford says.
 “In order for companies to attract diverse talent, it is important for the talent you are recruiting to see within the organization someone who looks like them and who is where they someday want to be.”

 Langford also notes that philanthropy and community awareness is more important than ever to attracting and retaining talent.
 “Young people want sophisticated, challenging careers, but they also want to know they are making the world a better place,” she says.
 “In that regard, I am committed to the message that the reinsurance industry offers career opportunities which satisfy both goals.